 How People Become Addicted to Fentanyl

 They continue using the drug long after their medical necessity for it has ended.
-Among teens and young adults, addiction often occurs when they innocently or intentionally take leftover medication that was prescribed to a friend or parent.
+Among teens and young adults, addiction often occurs when they take leftover medication that was prescribed to a friend or parent.
 There are other contributing factors that can cause addiction severe enough to require fentanyl addiction treatment, and they include:

 - Genetic factors, such as being predisposed to addiction or having a genetic medical condition that requires strong pain-relief medication